 When ordering, it’s as simple as ordering what you want and telling them how many you want just like in any other country.
 This can only get a bit tricky when you’re trying to remember all your counters again!
-Between each item use と and at the end of the sentence add お願いします.
+Remember to use と (to) between each item you order and at the end of the sentence add お願いします (onegaishimasu).

-For example, biiru wo futatsu to shochu haibooru wo hitotsu onegaishimasu (ビールを一つと焼酎ハイボールを一つお願いします) – “two beers and one shochu highball please.”
+ビールを一つと焼酎ハイボールを一つお願いします。 Biiru wo futatsu to shochu haibooru wo hitotsu onegaishimasu

-If you’re feeling unsure about how to pronounce the menu items, you can always point and politely say Kochira wo onegaishimasu (こちらをお願いします).
-Furthermore, if you don’t know what you’re asking for either you can use kore wa nan desuka (これは何ですか？).
+If you’re feeling unsure about how to pronounce the menu items, you can always point and politely say: This one please こちらをお願いします。 Kochira wo onegaishimasu。

-If you’d simply like to replace an item then you can use butaniku no kawari ni toriniku ni dekimasuka (豚肉の代わりに鶏肉にできますか?) can be used.
-This particular example asks them to replace pork with chicken.
+If you’d like to replace an item then you can say: Can you replace the pork with chicken?

 You should have everything you need on your table but you may need the phrase torizara wo nimai kudasai (取り皿を二枚ください) which are the small plates when sharing food.
 Kozara (小皿 ) is also used for this purpose.